-- 80,000 Americans die from Alzheimer’s each year.
+- 80,000 Americans die from Alzheimer’s every year.

-- Costs will reach over $1.1 trillion in 2050, and that’s not counting inflation.
+- Costs will reach over $1.1 trillion in 2050 (excluding inflation).

 - The annual cost of caring for one individual with Alzheimer’s disease ranges from nearly $18,500 to more than $36,000, depending on the stage of the disease.